xavidotron/outline-go-tun2socks/README.md

 As of Go 1.12, gomobile does not support building frameworks for macOS.
 We have patched gomobile to enable building a framework for macOS by replacing the default iOS simulator build.

-Until we upstream the change, the binary to enable this behavior is located at `tools/gomobile`.
+Until we upstream the change, the (Darwin) binary to enable this behavior is located at `tools/gomobile`.

 ```bash
     # Find out the path of the installed gomobile (i.e. ~/go/bin/gomobile).